woodpecker-ci/infrastructure/README.md

 For reproducibility, a Dockerfile is provided to run the ansible playbook locally.

 1. Save the ansible vault password under `vault-pass.secret`
-2. Run `docker build -t ansible .`
-3. Install dependencies: `./ansible.sh ansible-galaxy install -r requirements.yaml`
+2. Install dependencies: `./ansible.sh ansible-galaxy install -r requirements.yaml`

 ### Provisioning